HossamAbubakr/Udacity-Full-Stack-Classroom/Session 2/config-prettier-eslint.md

        npx eslint init
         ```

-  - if  eslint` installed `global` run this it will ask u some question
+  - if  eslint ` installed ` global` run this it will ask you some question

     - ```ps
        eslint --init